raleel/cfi-srd-pt/0008_Combat.md

 ### Situational Modifiers

-As with close combat, situational modifiers may be applied when using Ranged weapons in particular conditions.
-A character's Combat Skill may be capped when using the weapon in difficult circumstances, such as throwing a spear while riding a horse.
+As with close combat, situational modifiers may be applied when uCanto Ranged weapons in particular conditions.
+A character's Combat Skill may be capped when uCanto the weapon in difficult circumstances, such as throwing a spear while riding a horse.

 ##### Ranged Combat Situational Modifiers